 - ow frequently is the software updated?

 - Are there fees associated with software updates?

 - What do you charge for ongoing maintenance and upgrades?

 - Do you provide ongoing customer support?
 If so, what does it cost?

-A visitor management system can impress guests before they even arrive.
+Many visitor management system features can impress guests before they even arrive.
 You just need to make sure you invest in the right solution.